andrewpareles/void-editor/CONTRIBUTING.md

 `npm run install`

 4. Build the project.
 We're using React to build the sidebar `sidebar/index.tsx` and other parts of the extension.
-This command compiles all of the react components into raw javascript and css in the `dist/...` folder, allowing us to use them in vscode.
+We use this command to compile all of the react components into raw javascript and css in the `dist/...` folder so that we can use them in vscode.

 `npm run build`